The Management & Faculty of Myopain Seminars

+Michelle Finnegan, PT, DPT, OCS, MTC, CCTT, CMTPT, FAAOMPT, received her Master of Physical Therapy from Quinnipiac University in 2001.
+Since then she has continued to advance her training through with several renowned physical therapists.
 In 2005, she received her Manual Therapy Certification (MTC) through the University of St. Augustine for Health Sciences.
 Shortly after this she went on to complete advanced training in manual therapy by completing a fellowship program through the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT).
-In 2007, she became a distinguished Fellow of the American Academy of Orthopaedic Manual Physical Therapists (FAAOMPT) and completed her Doctor of Physical Therapy (DPT) degree from the University of St. Augustine for Health Sciences.
-Dr. Layton is a Board Certified Clinical Specialist in Orthopedics (OCS) through the American Board of Physical Therapy Specialties.
-Dr. Layton has completed the course program of Myopain Seminars and in 2009, she became certified in Trigger Point Dry Needling.
-In 2010, she was invited to join the highly regarded Academy of Advanced Item Writers, sponsored by the Federation of State Boards of Physical Therapy.
+In 2007, she became a distinguished Fellow of the American Academy of Orthopaedic Manual Physical Therapists (FAAOMPT), completed her Doctor of Physical Therapy (DPT) degree from the University of St. Augustine for Health Sciences and became a Board Certified Clinical Specialist in Orthopedics (OCS) through the American Board of Physical Therapy Specialties.
+Dr. Finnegan has completed the course program of Myopain Seminars and in 2009, she became certified in Trigger Point Dry Needling.
+Since 2006 she has been involved in with the Federation of State Boards of Physical Therapy (FSBPT) for various activities related to the National Physical Therapy Examination (NPTE) and the Orthopedic Practice Review Tool.
+In 2010 she met the requirements to become inducted into the Academy of Advanced Item Writers and in 2011 received an Outstanding Service Award.

 Dr. McEvoy is lead physiotherapist with the national Irish Boxing team since 2003 and has worked with the team for three Olympic cycles.
 He was an accredited Physiotherapist for the Athens Olympics in 2004.
 He teaches on various university programmes including the MSc in Sports Physiotherapy at University College Dublin, BSc (Sports Science) at University of Limerick and BSc (Athletic Therapy) at Dublin City University.